Commercial Surety Bond

-Bonding needs in Ohio typically fall into several categories.
+Bonding needs typically fall into several categories.
 Surety bonds needed by contractors in order to successfully win the desired project; commercial bonds that protect consumers from financial harm (license & permit bonds, public official bonds); and fidelity bonds, which function more like an insurance policy because they’re designed to protect the business from fraudulent acts.

 In the commercial insurance world, a bond is a three-party contract consisting of the principal (you), the obligee (the party you provide the bond to) and the surety (the insurance company that provides your bond).
 There are many types of bonds available, but the fundamental reason for you to purchase a bond is to provide a guarantee to someone else (usually someone or some business) that you will do what you said or agreed to do.